Can The Sun Have A Shadow?

 The length of the shadow of an object is affected by the tilt of the earth relative to the sun.
 This is not based on the distance between the earth and the sun.
 A careful observation of the elevation of the sun over a year will reveal the “figure 8” pattern in the sky.
 The latitude of the observer will determine the direction of the shadow.
 There are many reasons why the shadow of an object does not change, but the most important is that it does not have a shadow of its own.

-See also How to Treat Cancer With Infrared Heat: Mega Guide
+See also How to Light Charcoal With Cooking Oil?

 Can the Sun Cast a Shadow?